grenaud/schmutzi/README.md

 - Nuclear
   The only thing schmutzi can do for nuclear data is to estimate contamination rates using deamination patterns.
-However, use this at your own risk as you will not know if you have a contaminant that is deaminated thus leading to an underestimate.
 Simply use "contDeam.pl"

+  However, use this at your own risk, we know three factors that lead to wrong estimates:

+  	1) Insuffient # of molecules (we need at least 500M)
+	2) Insuffient rates of endogenous deamination (we need upwards of 5%)
+	3) No or very little deamination of the contaminant fragments
+	4) Since we need to condition on one end to measure deamination on the other, we need independence between 5' and 3' deamination rates

+  If you have a contaminant that is deaminated this will lead to an underestimate.
+  Lack of independence between the 5' and 3' deamination rates can lead to overestimated deamination rates for the endogenous portion and an overestimate.
+To test this, two programs were added as part of the package: jointFreqDeaminated and jointFreqDeaminatedDouble (double stranded).
+For samples with low amounts of contamination, they compute the joint frequency of deamination:
+   ./jointFreqDeaminated  in.bam > in.freq
+  Then use
+  ./jointFreqDeaminated.R in.freq
+  If you get low p-values, the method should be safe to use, you only have to worry about a deaminated contaminant.

 - MT
   1) Have your data aligned to a mitochondrial reference (see "refs/human_MT_wrapped.fa" for a wrapped reference) using